MalombaKevin/Third-Eye/steps.md

 <hr>

 # Steps
-+ Create and activate virtual e
++ Create and activate virtual evironment
++ create a requirements.txt file, add dependencies and install them
++ create a .gitignore file, add .env file to it